 "It's all so expensive!".
 If we're strictly purchasing organic foods, specialty ingredients or gym memberships, our weekly bill with likely get more expensive.
 However, for most of us it's far more important to just focus on getting the basics right, that is, a balanced wholefoods diet, regular exercise, and keeping a good mental mind frame, none of which need to cost a lot of money to do so.
 Remember, it's more important to ensure you're buying fruit and veggies in the first place, then to fret over whether their organic or not!
 If budget is on your mind, try adapting these simple tips and tricks.

 - Firstly, allocate a realistic food budget and always try to make the best possible choices within it.
 I'd never advise a client to spend more on certain products if it's not realistic within their budget.
 Why?
-Because financial pressure causes stress, and stress is certainly not healthy.
+Because financial pressure causes stress, and excess stress isn't too good for us.
 Stick to your budget, and just try to make the best possible choices within it.